-Halton Delivery and Allocations Plan does not have a specific development plan policies specifically relating to HMOs however the following polices are applicable and are summarized below and reproduced in full in Appendix A.
+HMOs however the following polices are applicable and are summarized below and reproduced in full in Appendix A.

-Policy CS(R)12 Housing Mix states that the Council will support the right type of housing to facilitate mechanisms to meet the needs of Halton's existing population, address imbalances in the existing housing stock and ensure the homes provided can adapt to changing demographics.
+Policy CS(R)12 Housing Mix states that the Council will support the right type of housing to facilitate mechanisms.

 Policy RD3 aims to raise the quality of design in Halton.
 A significant proportion of planning applications received by the Council relate to dwelling extensions, alterations and residential conversions and although most of the proposals are small scale, their impact on the local area can be considerable, particularly cumulatively.